pesterhazy/geepaw-offprint/README.md

 # Synopsis

-Create a printable PDF containing posts on geepawhill.org
+Create a printable PDF of posts on geepawhill.org

 # Installation